-The Hearings Officer disagrees with this rationale for several reasons, and the Commission agrees with the Hearings Officer.
-First, as asserted by Petitioner at the contested case hearing, where a hearings officer and Commission find good cause to believe that if grounds for enforcement exist, the hearings officer "must recommend, appropriate corrective action."
+The Hearings Officer disagrees with this rationale for several reasons.
+First, as asserted by Petitioner at the contested case hearing, where a hearings officer finds good cause to believe that grounds for enforcement exist, the hearings officer "must recommend, appropriate corrective action."
 OAR 660-045-0130(10) (emphasis added).
 In other words, once good cause is found, a hearings officer is required to recommend corrective action.
-The Hearings Officer and Commission agree.

-Second, the Hearings Officer and Commission disagree that issuing an enforcement order would duplicate the work of LUBA.
+The Hearings Officer agrees.
+Second, the Hearings Officer disagrees that issuing an enforcement order would duplicate the work of LUBA.
 LUBA does not have injunctive authority.
 LUBA's authority emanates from statute, and ORS 197.835 only authorizes LUBA to affirm, remand, or reverse a land use decision that is before it on appeal.
 Where LUBA determines an approval criterion is not clear and objective, that approval criterion cannot be applied to housing applications.
 Where that particular approval criterion was one of or the only standard protecting a Goal 5 resource, LUBA is ill equipped to manage the consequences of ruling that standard unenforceable.
 It is only the Commission, acting on an enforcement petition, that can order a local government to take specific actions to come into compliance with the Goals.

-Finally, DLCD staff articulate a concern that finding an enforcement order justified under ORS 197.320(10) in instances where provisions are determined to be not clear and objective would open the floodgates and potentially inundate the Commission with petitions for enforcement in such matters.
-The Hearings Officer and Commission disagree with staff on this point.
+Finally, staff articulate a concern that finding an enforcement order justified under ORS 197.320(10) in instances where provisions are determined to be not clear and objective would open the floodgates and potentially inundate the Commission with petitions for enforcement in such matters.
+The Hearings Officer disagrees with staff on this point.
 First, an enforcement order is not justified in every instance where an approval criterion for a housing application is not clear and objective.
 An enforcement order would only be justified in a case such as this where the ruling that an approval criterion is not clear and objective leaves the local government out of compliance with Goal 5.
 That will not always be the case.
-Second, even if the Commission's workload increased as a result of issuing an enforcement order in circumstances like this one, the Hearings Officer and Commission believe that such circumstances warrant action, and an enforcement order would likely be the only or best way to address the fact that the unenforceability of certain provisions renders the local government out of compliance with the Goals.
+Second, even if the Commission's workload were increased as a result of issuing an enforcement order in circumstances like this one, the Hearings Officer believes that the circumstances warrant action, and an enforcement order would likely be the only or best way to address the fact that the unenforceability of certain provisions renders the local government out of compliance with the Goals.
 If the Commission is inundated with such cases, the legislature would be the appropriate venue for a fix.9

-Page 7 of 16
+Page | 7 of 14

 The provisions that are currently in effect are the same provisions that were in effect during the 2020 enforcement proceedings.
 For the same reasons articulated in the 2020 enforcement order, the County's provisions are out of compliance with Goal 5.
 See Exhibit 2, pages 5-7.
 Specifically, CDC 422-3.6 is the only regulation that applies to protect the upland habitat.
-Following LUBA's and the Court of Appeal's decision in Warren, that provision was determined to be not clear and objective and was thus unenforceable.
+Following LUBA's and the Court of Appeal's decision in Warren, that provision was determined to be not clear and objective and were thus unenforceable.

-That said, the County asserts that it is enforcing "interim" measures to ensure the County is adequately protecting its inventoried significant natural resources in a manner that complies with Goal 5.10 As the Hearings Officer and Commission understand the interim measures, they include a requirement to apply Goal 5 directly to housing applications and that an applicant for residential development in the protected area voluntarily agree to be bound by CDC standards that the Court of Appeals determined in Warren were not clear and objective and thus unenforceable.
+That said, the County asserts that it is enforcing "interim" measures to ensure the County is adequately protecting its inventoried significant natural resources in a manner that complies with Goal 5.10 As the Hearings Officer understands the interim measures, they include a requirement to apply Goal 5 directly to housing applications and that an applicant for residential development in the protected area voluntarily agree to be bound by the Code standards that the Court of Appeals determined in Warren were not clear and objective and thus unenforceable.